aabbtree77/aabbtree77-projects/README.md

 Vilnius, 2021 - 2022.

 A joint work with Saulius Rakauskas (Infovega): A remote plant watering system with ESP32, MicroPython, Mosquitto MQTT, Ubuntu and [awl](https://github.com/anywherelan/awl) with golibp2p.
 Numerous tests of [hole punching](<https://en.wikipedia.org/wiki/Hole_punching_(networking)>) through layers of routers with the use of the P2P network other than torrents, to control an ESP32 device globally, without obscure 3rd party services.

-I would remove the ESP32 and focus more on the embedded Linux boards now (2025).
+I would replace the ESP32 with Raspberry Pi Zero W now (2025).

 ## [Volumetrically-Lit Sponza (Go, Nim)](https://github.com/aabbtree77/twinpeekz2)

 Vilnius, 2020 - 2022.

 Volumetric lighting in [Go](https://github.com/aabbtree77/twinpeekz) and [Nim](https://github.com/aabbtree77/twinpeekz2) (forward rendering, shadow mapping, PBR, 3D ray marching, OpenGL) following [Balázs Tóth, Tamás Umenhoffer (2009)](https://diglib.eg.org/handle/10.2312/egs.20091048.057-060), and [Tomas Öhberg (2017)](https://gitlab.com/tomasoh/100_procent_more_volume).

-The code is a complete rendering pipeline which may save time for someone who wants to start building a 3D engine while being lost at downscaling any existing ones.
-The code includes neither ECS, nor physics, which could be a pro.
-One of my goals was also to test the impact of Go's garbage collector in real time rendering.
+The code is a complete rendering pipeline which may serve someone who wants to start building a 3D project while being lost at downscaling any existing ones.

-[OpenGL, Vulkan, or WebGPU?](https://www.youtube.com/watch?v=MYi-wpcy0h0&ab_channel=JonathanBlowClips) Gave up on this, but note that they all spread the state, and the languages we use are not designed for these backends at all.
-RenderDoc is essential.
-Reddit votings indicate that Vulkan is still less used than OpenGL, but it already helps to run [d3d9-d3d11 on Linux](https://github.com/doitsujin/dxvk/issues/3789).
-OpenGL still has a serious advantage due to ["Learn OpenGL"](https://learnopengl.com/).

 ## [The Algebra of Tensor Fields](https://aabbtree77.github.io/tensors/)

 Vilnius, 2015 - 2024.

 Verified tensor algebras of Donn G. Shankland (1970) and abandoned theoretical physics.
 Theory is no longer compressing anything.
 It is healthier to trace significant experiments as they appear historically.
-This could be the only way out of this arXiv madness.
+This could be the only way out of the arXiv madness.

 ["Après la montagne, il y a la montagne..." &#8722; Desireless, Hari om Ramakrishna (1989)](https://www.youtube.com/watch?v=18rZv8qWZqA)